ALL HUMAN ACTIONS

 Schema therapy is a medium to long term therapy of about 20+ sessions.
 Medicare card holders are entitled to 10 subsidised Clinical Psychology sessions per calendar year.
 Please see pricing for more information.

 Certification requires undertaking hundreds of hours of Schema Therapy, direct observation of therapy skills by independent raters and proving treatment competence.
+I also teach schema therapy to the next generation of therapists.

 While this does not guarantee an outcome, the skills I have gained helps me to deliver high quality schema therapy for my clients.